-Egg Freezing at West Coast Fertility Center in Orange County, California results in more than 70 babies born from Frozen Eggs.
+Egg Freezing at West Coast Fertility Center in Orange County, California results in more than 95 babies born from Frozen Eggs

 Egg Freezing, also known as oocyte cryopreservation, is now a reality in the specialty of reproductive endocrinology and infertility.
 It has found new applications in women wishing to preserve their fertility for medical indications or personal reasons.

 Innovative research at West Coast Fertility Centers began to unravel some of the mysteries associated with egg freezing.
 Since the year 2000, our scientific team has made numerous modifications to special biochemical solutions used to protect the eggs before they can be frozen.
 As our experience with egg freezing expanded, we noted a more efficient diffusion of the protective freezing fluids into the egg cell.
-This led to preservation of the egg's vital structures like the chromosomes, the meiotic spindle and the mitochondria.
+This led to preservation of the egg's vital structures: chromosomes, meiotic spindle, and mitochondria.

 Our frozen egg thaw survival rate rose to 91% compared to 10% with early studies in the 1980's.
 A research protocol for egg freezing with informed consent was approved by an Institutional Review Board (IRB).
 After learning about our work, numerous patients inquired whether they might be candidates for egg freezing.
 Our First Baby Born After Thawing Frozen Eggs occurred in 2005 from eggs which had been frozen from many years earlier.